What is Assisted Living?

 Criteria for Resident:

 Admission and discharge criteria define the characteristics of people who will benefit from our setting and service plans.
-Upon admission Chestnut Grove will assess these criteria.
+Upon admission a Registered Nurse will assess these criteria.
 This assessment will be shared with the individual and the family.

 - Physician’s diagnosis of Alzheimer’s Disease/Dementia or related condition.